Amelia International Conservation Studies

 (Imperial palaces and the domus, late antique villas, the domus ecclesiae, catacombs and cemeteries, the baths and temples)

-• The Age of Constantine (Birth of the Christian basilica, cruciform basilicas and mausoleums, Roman basilicas, Churches with a central plan, Baptistries)
+• The Age of Constantine (birth of the Christian Basilica, cruciform basilicas and mausoleums, Roman basilicas, churches with a central plan, baptisteries)

 • The end of the Empire